apraga/reproducible-sarek-germline/docs/src/context.md

 # Context

-**Reproducibility**.
-As part of [nf-core](https://nf-co.re) Sarek offers several ways to install dependencies: Docker, Singularity, Podman, Shifter or Charliecloud or conda as a "last resort").
-While those tools have pros, we believe a pipeline is more reproducible using [Nix](https://nixos.org).
-Despite not being "bit-per-bit" reproducible in some case, it is much stricter than other tools.
-For example, a package in Nix is not allowed to download external dependencies at runtime.
-Using a simple configuration file called `flake.nix`, dependencies version are fixed, so every install will have exactly the same version of the tools.

-**No third-party**.
-Database are downloaded directly from their "producer" so latest version is easily available for a relevant subset.
-There are no dependencies to Illumina, like sarek has.
+With the development of Nextflow and the likes (Sarek), it is now much simpler to have a portable pipeline than run with multiple schedulers.
+Nf-core is an initiative based on nextflow to offer "reference" pipeline for a given application.
+Sarek is one of these pipeline than can analyse germline or somatic data for mutations.
+Nf-core pipeline package their dependencies according to multiple strategies (Docker, Singularity, Podman, Shifter, Charliecloud or conda as a "last resort").
+Databases management for Sarek is deferred to a central server managed by Illumina, called iGenomes.

+We offer another approach where dependencies and databases are managed outside Sarek, using Nix and Datalad.
+Here are the main pros:

+**Reproducibility** For software, containerization is commonly used to offer a portable, closed and reproducible environment.
+Nix and Guix offer, in our sense, a superior approach to package management.
+For a given input (software version, checksum of the source code), a package will be build in exactly the same way across multiple architectures.
+This is possible as Nix stores everything in a special folder, the *store*, and with its graph-based approach to dependencies.
+A single change in the chain of dependencies will rebuild everything.
+On top of that, Nix can produce Docker files, allowing for containerization later on.

+Databases are managed on Datalad, which is based on git-annex.
+This allows large files to be managed by git in a Decentralized approach where multiple location can be kept in sync.
+Raw files are not stored, only their "address" (URL, local folder....).

+**Decentralized** All packages version are fixed using a simple configuration file called `flake.nix`.
+Each database is versioned in a git repository, which stores only its location on the web.
+This means it's lightweight, easily hackable and can be used for other pipelines.

+**Up-to-date**.
+It is easier to keep track of changes in separate repositories.
+Nixpkgs is an (very) active project and software are often on the latest version.
+Database are downloaded directly from their "producer".
 We maintain the versions so you don't have to.

-Dependencies and database are not linked to sarek, so this setup can be used on any relevant pipieline (but nextflow is more supported).
+**Portable**.
+Dependencies are simply installed in the PATH.
+They only require nix to be installed.
+Even on systems without nix, it's possible to create standalone archives for each software where all dependencies are packed in.
+Databases are simply symlinks to folder managed by git annex and can be installed anywhere.
+Finally, this approach is not specific to sarek and used on any relevant pipieline.

 **Tested**.
 With `datalad`, checksums on datafile allows to detect partial downloads.
-Continuos integration ensures all packages build.
-By defining a small but clinically relevant test case, SNV calling is checked for "gold standard" variants on each push.
+Continuous integration ensures all packages build.
+By defining a small but clinically relevant test case, SNV and SV calling are checked on each change.

-**Lightweight**.
-Only configuration files and a small test cases are needed.
-Cloning this repository gives you access to a "index" to install package and download databases.